bmonkaba/ERISCore/docs/index.md

 AppWren* app = (AppWren*)am->getAppByName("AppWren");
 ```
 <br>
-This is how c callback functions are implemented within Eris core.
+This is how c callback functions are able to interact with Eris core C++ objects.
 <br>
 ### Shared Data and Signaling
 <br>
 AppManager hosts a hash map shared data dictionary service with a CRUD (create, read, update, destroy) interface as specified in SvcDataDictionary.h

-Here is an example of usage from ControlButton
+Here is an example reading data from the data service; from ControlButton
 <br>
 ```
 if (show_active){